Simple yet Effective Anti-windup Techniques for Amplitude and Rate Saturation: An Autonomous Underwater Vehicle Case Study: CAW and MAW Solutions: Rate Saturation Problem

 The problem of \textit{rate saturation}, despite its critical importance, has received relatively little attention in the literature, particularly within classical AW approaches.
 For instance, a 1961 public report by the NASA Flight Research Centre made the following observation regarding instability in the lateral controller of an F-104A aircraft \cite{weil1961ratesaturation}:

-This shows that the problem was already recognised at the time, with high-gain (fast) control identified as a key factor increasing the probability of saturation and instability.
+\textit{"It was found that the use of a relatively high yaw-damper gain produced \textbf{both the deflection and rate saturation} which rendered the yaw damper completely ineffective in the initial NASA flight experience.
+Later, flights with reduced damper gain and a 100\% increase in the available yaw-damper rate produced a marked decrease in the motions obtained following intentional throttle retardation."} This shows that the problem was already recognised at the time, with high-gain (fast) control identified as a key factor increasing the probability of saturation and instability.
 Consequently, reducing controller gains or modifying/replacing the hardware was proposed as an effective solution.
 These techniques dominated early strategies for handling saturation, typically slowing system performance through gain reduction or applying smoother reference signals to avoid triggering saturation.
 In another study conducted in 1980, Hanus \cite{hanus1980preventing} briefly discussed the windup problem for rate-saturating actuators.
 A turning point occurred during the 1990s, when formal or optimisation-based design methods appeared in the literature \cite{kapasouris1988AW,duda1997PIO,stoorvogel1999ratesaturation,galeani2006ratesaturation,lorenzetti2022ratesaturation} (see also \cite{tarbouriech2009ModernAWreview1,galeani2009ModenAWtutorialreview2} for references therein).
 MAW techniques have provided solutions at the cost of increased complexity, whilst simple CAW methods addressing both amplitude and rate saturation have received very limited.